 An easy going winter walk around Dove Stone Reservoir in the Peak District

 Access For All

-The Advisory Group comprises service user representatives from each activity group, volunteers, trustees, staff and other interested parties.
-The group meets three times a year and provides a chance for everyone to feedback on activities we have run in the past, as well as helping decide which direction we should be going in.
+The Advisory Groups (in Harrogate and Wakefield) comprise service user representatives from each activity group, volunteers, trustees, staff and other interested parties.
+The groups meets three times a year and provide a chance to feedback on activities we have run, as well as helping decide which direction we should be going in.

-Open Country is delighted to have two high-profile and local patrons, Lord Willis of Knaresborough & Harrogate and Air Commodore Simon Bostock DL.
+Open Country is delighted to have two high-profile patrons, Lord Willis of Knaresborough & Harrogate and Air Commodore Simon Bostock.
 Paralympian David Stone MBE is our Cycling Ambassador.
 Their input is invaluable in all aspects of Open Country’s work.